dsaker/token-tltv/README.md

 cd ../..
 cp .envrc.tmpl .envrc
 ```
-change PROJECT_ID in .envrc to project you just created
+change PROJECT_ID in .envrc to project you just created<br>
 build docker image and push to artifactory registry in google cloud
 ```
 make build/cloud
 ```
-run docker container in cloud run
+run docker container in cloud run<br>
 cloud run url will be printed in the output
 ```
 cd terraform/cloud-run/dont_destroy
 terraform init
 cp terraform.tfvars.tmpl terraform.tfvars
 ```
-fill in PROJECT_ID in terraform.tfvars
+fill in PROJECT_ID in terraform.tfvars<br>
-if you want alerts set then add an email and phone number
+if you want alerts set then add an email and phone number<br>
 if you don't want alerts set then comment out or delete alerts.tf
 ```
 terraform apply